Progress

 It takes a village, and then some…

-• It all started in 2013 with building and barn condition assessments, made possible by a Robert Sincerbeaux Fund Grant and a Barn Assessment Grant, through the Preservation Trust of Vermont
+• The barn condition assessments, made possible by a Robert Sincerbeaux Fund Grant and a Barn Assessment Grant, through the Preservation Trust of Vermont

 • Building additions that were beyond repair were deconstructed; asbestos removed; foundation restored; sill and roofing replaced, all by Craftsbury Outdoor Center and with financial assistance from a partnership between the Freeman Foundation and Preservation Trust of Vermont

-• Land surveyed and a topographical map made of the property
+• Land surveyed and a topographical map was made of the property

 • Started on ADA-compliant river path